 Note.
 Parts may not add to 100 percent because of rounding.
-Student characteristics and program participation were assigned based on the year of a student's final status in the cohort.
+Students may be counted in more than one category.
+Student characteristics were assigned based on the year of a student's final status in the cohort.
 Dropouts are counted according to the dropout definition in place the year they drop out.
 The definition changed in 2005-06.
-Thus, students in the class of 2007 who left school in 2005-06 or 2006-07 were subject to a different dropout definition than the definition that applied to students from the same class who left prior to the 2005-06 school year.
+Thus, students from the class of 2008 who left school in 2004-05 without graduating were subject to a different dropout definition than students in the same class who left in 2005-06 or later.

 Students completing high school in more than four years.
-Many students took longer than four years to finish their high school education.
-For example, students in the class of 2004 who began ninth grade for the first time in 2000-01 or who later joined the cohort were tracked through the fall semester following their anticipated graduation date of spring 2004.
-At that time, 84.6 percent of the class of 2004 had graduated, 7.3 percent were still in high school, 4.2 percent had received GED certificates, and 3.9 percent had dropped out (Table 24 on page 58).
-In 2007, three years after anticipated graduation and seven years after the students began Grade 9 in 2000-01, more students in
+Many students took longer than four years to graduate.
+For example, students in the class of 2005 who began ninth grade for the first time in 2001-02 or who later joined the cohort were tracked through the fall semester following their anticipated graduation date of spring 2005.
+By the fall of 2005, 84.0 percent of the class of 2005 had graduated, 7.9 percent were still in high school, 3.8 percent had received GED certificates, and 4.3 percent had dropped out (Table 24 on page 60).
+The graduation rate had risen to 88.5 percent by fall 2006 and 89.5 percent by fall 2007.
+From fall 2005 to fall 2008, the graduation rate increased 5.8 percentage points to 89.8 percent and the longitudinal dropout rate increased 2.0 percentage points to 6.3 percent.

-^aGeneral Educational Development certificate. ^bData reflect students participating in CTE programs; students enrolled in CTE courses only are excluded.
+^aGeneral Educational Development certificate. ^bEnglish as a second language. ^cCareer and technical education.
+Data reflect students participating in CTE programs; students enrolled in CTE courses only are excluded.